marhoy/nrk-download/README.md

 For a program or a specific episode, the download could then start without requiring any other input.
 For a series, one could have a commandline-switch to specify the interval of episodes that you want to download.
 (The URLs could perhaps also be read from an input-file.)
 This would enable the download tool to run without requiring input from the user.
 It could therefore be run as a scheduled job via e.g. cron.

 ## More metadata?
-Both series and programs/episodes have a description at tv.nrk.no.
+The m4v-format has support for builtin metadata.
+We could add some information there.
+Also: Both series and programs/episodes have a description at tv.nrk.no.
 It could possibly be interesting to save these descriptions to a text file.